GrantMaiden/FPGA-RLC-Game/README.md

-ResistorCapacitorInductor Is a 2 player FPGA game programmed using a combination of SystemVerilog and C.
+ResistorCapacitorInductor(RLC) is a 2 player FPGA game programmed using a combination of SystemVerilog and C.

-The game is made in the likeness of shoots-an-ladders, but instead of being a person climbing and sliding, you play as an electron moving through a circuit.
+The game is made in the likeness of the classic board game shoots-and-ladders, but instead of being a person climbing and sliding, you play as an electron moving through a circuit.
 Inductors act as ladders, and capacitors act as slides.

 The game utilizes VGA for output, and has animations for board movement.
 3D printed controllers are used as accessories to